 Laundry consumes a large percentage of hotels’ energy for hot water.
 Be willing to use your towels and sheets for more than one day and help hotels to reduce their energy use, saving money and the environment.

 4. Recycle your guide books and brochures, use mobile websites and social media.

 If you collect information brochures and guidebooks, return them at the end of your stay or leave them in your room for the next guest to enjoy.
 It also leaves your suitcase a little lighter for the trip home.
 Also, check out our mobile website on your smart phone and social media to help you navigate, plan and enjoy your time in the Noosa Biosphere Reserve.
-Visit our facebook page for more update to date information.
+Visit our facebook page for more information.

 5. Place all your fishing waste in the specially marked bins so our wildlife do not get tangled in it.

 6. Refuse all plastic bags during your stay - you can do it!

 7. Collect any rubbish - your own or others and dispose of properly.

 8. Use water wisely.

 9. Understand that migrating birds on the banks of the Noosa River need to rest undisturbed - they have flown 1000s of kilometres!

 10. Learn about how unique Noosa is by: